amoteur/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 * for acronym-syntax - `.bemhtml`;
 * for JS syntax - `.bemhtml.xjst`.

-**Important:** template file can't use two syntax types at the same time.
+**Important:** template file can't be implemented in two different syntax types at the same time.

 ***

-<a name="sintax"></a>
+<a name="syntax"></a>
 ## BEMHTML templates JavaScript syntax

-To simplify JavaScript-syntax BEMHTML templates creation, [bem-xjst](https://github.com/bem/bem-xjst) module is used.
+To simplify creation of BEMHTML templates in JavaScript syntax, [bem-xjst](https://github.com/bem/bem-xjst) module is used.

-BEM-XJST is a BEM oriented helpers kit, which extends standard XJST-syntax.
+BEM-XJST is a BEM oriented helpers kit, which extends standard XJST syntax.

 It allows JS syntax BEMHTML templates to use: